 The pilot project successfully demonstrated that dredged material when mixed with Portland Cement, could serve as a good “contour layer” as part of the landfill's closure.
 This led to a partnership between NYCEDC and the Department of Sanitation allowing large-scale application at Fresh Kills Landfill in Staten Island.

 By December 2009, NYCEDC successfully completed the placement of nearly one million cubic yards of processed dredged material at Fresh Kills Landfill.
 The dredged material was generated by NYCEDC projects, projects around the region, as well as from the Army Corps of Engineer’s Harbor Deepening Project and was made possible through a Beneficial Use Determination (BUD) issued by the New York State Department of Environmental Conservation (NYSDEC).
 The BUD allowed dredged material to be mixed with cement and placed as a below the liner alternate grading material.

-Beginning in 2010, Fresh Kills Landfill will gradually transform into a 2,200 acre public park (nearly three times the size of Central Park) to be enjoyed by NYC’s residents and visitors alike.
+Beginning in 2010, Fresh Kills Landfill will gradually transform into a 2,200-acre public park (nearly three times the size of Central Park) to be enjoyed by New York City residents and visitors alike.

-The use of processed dredged material in closing Fresh Kills Landfill resulted in numerous additional benefits to NYC.
+The use of processed dredged material in closing Fresh Kills Landfill resulted in numerous additional benefits to New York City.
 New York taxpayers saved over $40,000 with the use of dredged material instead of conventional fill.
 Efficiently transporting this material by barge instead of trucks resulted in significant reductions in air pollution and diesel engine emissions by eliminating approximately 82,000 truck trips from local streets and roads.